UCREL/pymusas/docs/docs/usage/getting_started/intro.md

 </Tabs>

-We also have performance metrics for the 3 types of taggers for 4 different languages, these performance metrics reinforce the benefits and disadvanytag using Top-N accuracy as the evaluation metric, whereby higher is better (100 is best);
+The performance metrics for the 3 types of taggers for 4 different languages, these performance metrics reinforce the benefits and disadvantages using Top-N accuracy as the evaluation metric, whereby higher is better (100 is best);

 <Tabs